Did you know it takes less than 5 minutes to make your own eye-friendly, all-natural mascara at home?

 I’ve been using this DIY mascara recipe for over a year now, and I use it as my everyday mascara because I consider products I use around my eyes as the most important to be 100% natural.

-This recipe is all-natural, non-toxic, easy to make, and is so eye-healthy that it can prevent eye infections.
+This recipe is all-natural, non-toxic, easy to make, and so eye-healthy that it can even prevent eye infections.

 You get the ingredients once (if you don’t have them at home already) and they’ll be enough for years to come.